dan-wellington/facts-grounding-demo/README.md

 ## Data and license

 The benchmark data file `facts_grounding_public.json` is from Google DeepMind's public FACTS Grounding release.
-See [the dataset card](https://www.kaggle.com/datasets/deepmind/facts-grounding-benchmark) for its license terms.

 This demo's source code is MIT-licensed (see `LICENSE`).